Zhanna-Lopuliak/mice-py/docs/source/user_guide/pooling_analysis.rst

 3. **Complete convergence**: Ensure MICE converged before pooling
 4. **Include all relevant variables**: In both imputation and analysis models
 5. **Be cautious with transformations**: Pool on the analysis scale
-6. **Report thoroughly**: Include all relevant details in your methods

 Next Steps
 ----------